JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 Since this has never been done, we must attempt to infer its feasibility from existing experimental techniques.
 Two relevant examples are: (1) the use of UV laser-based cellular dissection in pathology, and (2) the preparation of autologous vaccines using enzymatic and hypertonic cell lysis and their effectiveness.

+The two big questions are: Can you initially generate fragments via UV lithography of a certain size that don’t lose their native structure or immediately degrade?
+Can you keep them stable long enough to be injected?
+I have a feeling that if you could do both of those things, you would be some sort of immune response.

 1\.
 UV Laser Cellular Dissection (Laser Capture Microdissection): "How well does this technique work in producing small sections of the cell?"

 Commentary: